Bat: Cultural significance

-Since bats are mammals, yet can fly, they are considered to be liminal beings in various traditions.
+Since bats are mammals that can fly, they are considered to be liminal beings in various traditions.
 In many cultures, including in Europe, bats are associated with darkness, death, witchcraft, and malevolence.
 Among Native Americans such as the Creek, Cherokee and Apache, the bat is identified as a trickster.
-An East Nigerian tale tells that the bat developed its nocturnal habits after causing the death of his partner, the bush-rat, and now hides by day to avoid arrest.
+An East Nigerian tale tells that the bat developed its nocturnal habits after causing the death of his partner, the bush rat, and now hides by day to avoid arrest.

 More positive depictions of bats exist in some cultures.
-In China, bats have been associated with happiness, joy and good fortune and symbolise the "Five Blessings": longevity, riches, health, love of virtue and a peaceful passing away.
-The bat is sacred in Tonga and is often considered the physical manifestation of a separable soul.
-Mayan people associated bats with the gateway to the realm of the gods, since they live in caves.
+In China, bats have been associated with happiness, joy and good fortune, and symbolise the "Five Blessings": longevity, riches, health, love of virtue and a peaceful passing away.
+The bat is sacred in Tonga and is considered the property of the king.
+Mayan people associated bats with the gateway to the realm of the gods since they live in caves.
 In the Zapotec civilisation, the bat god presided over corn and fertility.